Nessmakandil/itijavadevSE/HelloApplet/README.md

 4. Paint
 5. Stop

-To run the files use the command: javac --release 9 HelloApplet.java, to compile the java class
+To run the files use the command:
+1. javac --release 9 HelloApplet.java, to compile the java class

-To run the files use the command: appletviewer index.html, to view the html file you need to have https://java-se-development-kit.software.informer.com/download/#downloading this version of JavaSE
+2. appletviewer index.html, to view the html file

+You need to have https://java-se-development-kit.software.informer.com/download/#downloading this version of JavaSE